ZetaPlugins/CookieClickerZ/README.md

   offlineCookies: "0"
   # Custom mdoel ID to apply a texture to the item (requires a resource pack)
   customModelId: 300
+  # Wether the player needs the cookieclickerz.buyupgrade.<upgrade> permission to buy this upgrade
+  requirePermission: false

 ...